-About the architecture and the opening of the Canadian Museum for Human Rights in Winnipeg, Manitoba
+Building the Canadian Museum for Human Rights in Winnipeg, Manitoba: architecture and perseverance

 On September 19, 2014 I watched the Opening Ceremony for the Canadian Museum for Human Rights on television.
 The museum had been in the works for 14 years and it was hard to believe it was finally opening.
 The moving ceremony was held on the grounds outside the building in Winnipeg, Manitoba.